tidic84/pankosmia-doc-tests/docs/dev-reference-manual/electronite/electron-tips.md

 3. Start the dev server from this repo using the provided script:
    * Script: `windows/scripts/run.bat`

-4\) Launch the Electron app from the installed folder (or via the shortcut):
+4. Launch the Electron app from the installed folder (or via the shortcut):

 * `appLauncherElectron.bat` (it's better than the shortcut bcs it shows the electron output)

 ### Build a Windows installer
+{: .no_toc }

 First you have to copy your modified `electronStartup.js` (also preload.js if modified) back into the pithekos repo so they are versioned: